solliancenet/byoc-hackathon/README.md

 Except for Challenge 1, each challenge will have a set of coding tasks that you need to complete.
 This repo provides you with the starter project (under the `code/starter` folder).

-> [!NOTE]
+## Starting the Hackathon

-> At this point, it is a good moment to clone this repository to your local machine.
+To get started you need to clone this repository to your local machine.
+This will provide you with the starter solution you will use througout the day.
 You can do this by running the following command in your terminal or command prompt:

 ```cmd
 git clone https://github.com/solliancenet/byoc-hackathon <your_folder_name>